SamuelSwartzberg/flashcardifying_text_temp/inf.md

 When config files are split up into multiple files, .d directory names are often used.
-.d directory names are often used to give them a different names from normal files doing something  similar.
+.d directory names are often used to give them a different names from normal files doing something  similar. dotfiles are files starting with a dot.
+Dotfiles are generally hidden by default.
+Dotfiles are often used for config or metadata.

 ## command-line